 You can substitute active for instant, and vice versa, in any recipe.
 The key is the proofing (or lack of) and the liquid adjustments.

 Yeast quantities and proofing: Instant yeast is more potent than active, so if using active instead of instant, add about 25% more active yeast (and add a proofing step if the recipe doesn’t call for one).
 If using instant instead of active, decrease the yeast by about 25% (don’t sweat the exact amounts — it’ll be okay!), and add it directly to your dry ingredients without proofing.

 Liquid adjustments: When using instant instead of active, make sure you add the same amount of liquid called for in proofing the active yeast to your recipe.
 (So, if the recipe calls for proofing active yeast in a 1/2 cup of water, but you’re using instant yeast, make sure you add that 1/2 cup of water along with your other liquids.)
 And in the opposite direction, if you’re using active instead of instant, borrow a 1/2 cup of liquid from the total liquids called for to proof active yeast.

-Just one word about buying yeast: if you plan to make yeast dough with any sort of a frequency (even once a month), please don’t buy those little foil packets.
-They’re insanely expensive compared to buying a jar or a one-pound brick of yeast.
+Just one word about buying yeast: if you plan to make yeast dough with any sort of a frequency (even once a month), I can’t recommend buying those little foil packets.
+They’re insanely expensive compared to buying a jar or a one-pound brick of instant yeast.
 Yeast will store for at least a year, so even if you make just four recipes in that one year stretch, you will save money.